ildaneta/ignite-react-native/README.md

 ## What is the difference between apps and challenges?

-Here you'll find apps repository that was built during the class, and the challenges apps are apps built to complete a bootcamp challenge.
+Here you'll find apps repositories that was built during the class, and the challenges apps are apps built to complete a bootcamp challenge.

 ## :pencil: Dev